openshift/jenkins-client-plugin/README.md

 Please refer to Jenkins documentation on Global Tool Configuration which allows, for example, Linux and Windows nodes to acquire different builds of a tool.

+### Understanding the implications of the KUBECONFIG environment variable or presence of `.kube/config` in the home directory of the user running Jenkins

+Users with prior experience with the OpenShift command line tool (oc) may be familiar with the `KUBECONFIG` environment variable, and the config file location you set for `KUBECONFIG`, as a means of establishing default settings for the various parameters for the command.

+Similarly default settings can be provided by creating a `.kube/config` file in the home directory of whatever user is invoking the `oc` command if no `KUBECONFIG` variable is set.

+The settings in `.kube/config` are analogous to the arguments this plugin supplies to `oc` as a result of the various DSL methods you employ in your pipeline.
+If you have established at `.kube/config` file in your Jenkins environment which will be found by the invocations of `oc` your pipeline induces, they may interfere with the intentions of your use of various `openshift.with...` directives in your pipeline.

+In the case where you run Jenkins out of an OpenShift pod though via the OpenShift Jenkins image, the environment is set up such that conflicts of this nature will not occur.

 ## You call this documentation?!
 Not exactly.
 This is a brief overview of some of the capabilities of the plugin.
 The details